Cavalier Invitational at Durham Academy

 Overview

-Lastly, be a good person.
+Be a good person.
 Debate often brings out the worst of our competitive habits, but that is not an excuse for being rude or disrespectful.
 Respect pronouns.
 Respect accessibility requests.
 Provide due content warnings.

 Specifics

-Phil – I love philosophical debates.
-I think phil debates benefit greatly from more thorough argumentation and significantly less tricks.
+Phil – I love phil debates.
+I think these debates benefit greatly from more thorough argumentation and significantly less tricks.
 Explain your syllogism, how to filter offense, and tell me what you're advocating for.
 If I don't know how impact calc functions under your framework, then I will have a very hard time evaluating the round.
 If your framework has a bunch of analytics, slow down and number them.

 Theory – Theory should be used to check legitimate abuse within the debate.
 As with blatantly untrue DAs or Advantages, silly theory arguments will be winnable, but my threshold of what constitutes a sufficient response will be significantly lower.
 Slow down on the analytics and be sure to weigh.
 I think paragraph theory is fine, but you still need to read warrants.
 I think fairness and education are both important, and I haven’t really seen good debates on which matters more.
 Debates where you weigh internal links to fairness and/or education are generally much better.
 I think most cp theory or theoretical objections to other specific types of arguments are DTA and really don’t warrant an RVI, but you can always convince me otherwise.